One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 The Tahoe receives an above-average rating for a full-size SUV.

-In addition, the average annual repair costs are around $750, which is impressive for a vehicle of this size and is a great big plus.
+In addition, the average annual repair costs are around $750, which is impressive for a vehicle of this size and is a big plus.

-Pros
+Pros |

-- Available all-wheel drive on all models
+Available all-wheel drive on all models | Odd placement of shift knob on new models |

-- Newer models are available with diesel engines.
+Newer models available with diesel engines | |

-- Large cargo area
+Large cargo area |

 “The enormous cabin is eerily quiet for such a large vehicle.
 Controls are very easy to use, except for the tricky gear selector.”